|

 would become his life's work.
 His gravitation towards free

-thinking and participation in intellectual, "dissident"
+thinking and participation in intellectual gatherings led

-gatherings led Brodov, a young philosophy professor at the
+Brodov, a young philosophy professor at the time, to the infamous

-time, to the infamous Gulag prison camps, where he was incarcerated
+Gulag prison camps, where he was incarcerated at the start

-at the start of World War II.
-Brodov continuously applied
+of World War II.
+Brodov continuously applied to be sent to

-to be sent to the front.
-At first, the camp administration
+the front.
+At first, the camp administration replied with

-hard-knock youth.
+youth.

 His

-shed his post-graduate studies at the Institute of Philosophy,
+his post-graduate studies at the Institute of Philosophy,

-USSRAcademy of Sciences, and defended his thesis on a subject
+USSR Academy of Sciences, and defended his thesis on a subject

 that was in demand given the Communist regime ("John